Hugh F. Locke King: Motoring and aviation on the estate

 Locke King devised and built the world’s first banked motor racing circuit here in 1906 and it became the home of British motor racing until 1939.
 He was inspired to build the 2.75 mile-long track.
 At 100 feet wide and 30 feet high to all bends, and with a fast downhill spur to assist the engines 'Start Hill' it attracted many spectators.

 Locke King was spurred on by Selwyn Edge (1868–1940), an experienced racing driver and car dealer, to complete the project with his highly publicised challenge that he would drive the course in a Napier (Lion) single-handedly at a constant 60 mph for 24 hours without a rest break.
 Edge was to complete his remarkable challenge on the finished track without mishap.
 His wife took over the supervision of the finish of the build after Locke King became too ill due to stress to continue partly due to the escalating costs to finish it.
 An aerodrome was constructed within the Track in 1909 and this soon attracted many pioneer aviators who collectively helped to create the British aviation industry.

 Family

-Hugh Locke King married Ethel Gore-Browne (later Dame Ethel Locke King, DBE) in late 1883 or early 1884 in Kensington, London.
-They supported each other's endeavours; she in spirit and he financially.
+Hugh Locke King married Ethel Gore Browne (later Dame Ethel Locke King, DBE) in late 1883 or early 1884 in Kensington, London.
 They had no children.